B.D.G.A. RULES FOR PENNANTS

 - Open– A team shall consist of 11 players.

-- Junior * – A team shall consist of 5 players who have not attained the age of eighteen (18) years as of the 1st day of January 2019.
+- Junior – A team shall consist of 5 players who have not attained the age of eighteen (18) years as of the 1st day of January of the year of the competition.

 In division 4 only, each Junior grade team shall play in handicap order with the lowest handicap playing number 1, the next lowest at 2 and so on.
 Handicap used shall be the GA handicap on the day.
 It is the responsibility of the Team Captain to ensure that correct handicaps are used, and failure to play in correct handicap order may be the reason for a forfeit of one or more matches.